Voting power in the Council of the European Union: A comprehensive sensitivity analysis: Methodology

+Analogous to the normalised Herfindahl--Hirschman index, the minimum of $G$ is zero if all voting powers are equal.
+The Gini index has a maximum of $(n-1)/n$, which is reached if and only if a dictator exists in the voting game.

-A lower value of $\mathit{HHI}^\ast$ should not necessarily be favoured since the power distribution should reflect the inherent inequalities between the countries in terms of their population to some extent.
-In other words, $\mathit{HHI}^\ast = 0$ is not the appropriate benchmark.
-Thus, $\mathit{HHI}^\ast$ is mainly used to have a single value for the relative power of small and large member states, which can be easily understood by the policy-makers.
+A lower value of $\mathit{HHI}^\ast$ and Gini should not necessarily be favoured since the power distribution should reflect the inherent inequalities between the countries in terms of their population to some extent.
+In other words, zero is not the appropriate benchmark.
+Thus, $\mathit{HHI}^\ast$ and Gini are mainly used to represent the relative power of small and large member states by a single value, which can be easily understood by the policy-makers.
 This advantage would be lost by adopting, for instance, the Penrose square root as the benchmark.
-Nonetheless, if the Herfindahl--Hirschman index exceeds the value implied by the population shares, then the power of the large countries seems to be excessive.
+Nonetheless, if the Herfindahl--Hirschman or Gini index exceeds the value implied by the population shares, then the power of the large countries seems to be excessive.